fish-mouse/T7-DSC190-RoboRacer-3DLiDAR-Faux/README.md

 ## Common Errors
 From the [livox_ros_driver2](https://github.com/Livox-SDK/livox_ros_driver2/tree/master):
+### No point cloud display in RViz?

+Please check the "Global Options - Fixed Frame" field in the RViz "Display" pannel.
+Set the field value to "livox_frame" and check the "PointCloud2" option in the pannel.

+### Error with cannot open shared object file "liblivox_sdk_shared.so" ?

 Please add '/usr/local/lib' to the env LD_LIBRARY_PATH.

 * If you want to add to current terminal: